orbitdb/field-manual/01_Tutorial/04_P2P_Part_1.md

 NPP.node.config.set("Addresses.Swarm", ['/ip4/0.0.0.0/tcp/4002', '/ip4/127.0.0.1/tcp/4003/ws'], console.log)
 ```

-Restart your app you'll see the console output confirming you're swarming.
-In node.js you'll see something like:
+After restarting your app you will see the console output confirming you're swarming.
+In node.js you will see something like:

 ```plain
 Swarm listening on /p2p-websocket-star/ipfs/QmXG8yk8UJjMT6qtE2zSxzz3U7z5jSYRgVWLCUFqAVnByM